 The art of hand block printing has been recognized as a traditional craft for generations in different clusters throughout India.
 Each community follows its own distinctive style and methods, using locally available natural materials, motifs, and intricate workmanship.
 Each fabric tells a story of its own.

 It’s estimated that the block printing was introduced to Bagru 450 years ago, when a community of Chhipas (this was their Caste and their last name, literally meaning people who stamp or print) came to settle in the area from Sawai Madhopur.
 Today, the community works in a place by the Sanjaria riverside called Chhipa Mohalla, the Printer’s Quarters.
-It is perhaps the river that lends itself to the Sanganeri printing art form, as the presence of abundant water flowing in the Sanjaria and it’s clean, sunny riverbed may have enticed the Chhipas to settle there.
+It is perhaps the river that lends itself to the Sanganeri printing art form, as the presence of abundant water flowing in the Sanjaria and it’s clean, sunny riverbed may have once enticed the Chhipas to settle there.

-These indigenous crafts have been passed down through generations, but the traditional dyeing and washing processes are a rare sight as the Sanjaria riverside runs dry and the pressure of global markets have led many Chhipa printers to cross over to inexpensive chemical dyes.
+These indigenous crafts have been passed down through generations, but the traditional dyeing and washing processes are a rare sight as the Sanjaria riverside runs dry and the pressure of global markets have led many Chhipa printers to cross over to chemical dyes.
 Harmful synthetic pigment dyes absorbed by the soil are a great threat to the health, wellbeing and livelihoods of the people in these communities.

 Bagru, India 2018 Travel Diaries